Abdus Salam: Youth and education

+At his father's urging, Salam attempted to enter the Indian Civil Service (ICS), considered the most prestigious career path for young graduates.
+He applied to the Indian Railways but was rejected after failing the medical optical tests; examiners also ruled that he was too young to qualify.
+Salam remained in Lahore, completing his M.A. in Mathematics at Government College in 1946 with record marks.

+That same year, he was awarded a scholarship to St John's College, Cambridge, where he enrolled in the undergraduate Mathematical Tripos and graduated in 1949 with a Double First-Class Honours in Mathematics and Physics.
+Although his M.A. from Lahore would have qualified him to proceed directly to research, he still intended at that stage to pursue the ICS, and was advised to obtain a Cambridge mathematics degree first.
+In 1950, he received the Smith's Prize from Cambridge University for the most outstanding pre-doctoral contribution to Physics.
+After finishing his degrees, Fred Hoyle advised Salam to spend another year in the Cavendish Laboratory to do research in experimental physics, but Salam had no patience for carrying out long experiments in the laboratory.
+Salam returned to Jhang and renewed his scholarship and returned to the United Kingdom to do his doctorate.

 He obtained a PhD degree in theoretical physics from the Cavendish Laboratory at Cambridge.
 His doctoral thesis titled "Developments in quantum theory of fields" contained comprehensive and fundamental work in quantum electrodynamics.
 By the time it was published in 1951, it had already gained him an international reputation and the Adams Prize.

 During his doctoral studies, his mentors challenged him to solve within one year an intractable problem which had defied such great minds as Paul Dirac and Richard Feynman.
 Within six months, Salam had found a solution for the renormalization of meson theory.
 As he proposed the solution at the Cavendish Laboratory, Salam had attracted the attention of Hans Bethe, J. Robert Oppenheimer and Dirac.